avishayil/react-native-restart/README.md

 RNRestart.Restart();
 ```

+## Contributing

+Contributions are welcome.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) if you like to contribute to this library.

-## CREDITS
+## Credits

 Thanks to Microsoft CodePush library.
 I simply extracted the code from their library's logic to reload the React Native Bundle.

-## TODO
- * [ ] Tell me?